-- Recognising and supporting the value of paying all staff members at or above Living Wage rates. - Incorporating the Living Wage into organisational strategies. - Reviewing and paying a Living Wage (at a minimum) to all directly employed staff within six months after signing the Charter and developing a plan of phased implementation applied to outsourced staff who regularly work on our premises for at least 18 hours a week within 2 years. - Promoting the Living Wage Initiative by raising public awareness and inviting more organisations to join. - Declaring the commitment of this charter to our staff and business partners.
+- Recognising and supporting the value of paying all staff members at or above Living Wage rates for the organisation. - Incorporating Living Wages into organisational strategies. - Reviewing and paying Living Wages (at a minimum) to all directly employed staff immediately and developing a plan of phased implementation applied to outsourced staff who regularly work on our premises for at least 18 hours a week within 2 years. - Promoting the Living Wage Initiative by raising public awareness and inviting more organisations to join. - Declaring the commitment of this charter to our staff and business partners.